maker-ATOM/Python-ROS/ROS2/README.md

  We won’t be able to use the `sudo apt install ros-<distro>-<package>` command if we install from source.

+ Colcon is an iteration on the ROS build tools catkin_make.

+When colcon has completed building successfully, the output will be in the install directory.
+Before we can use any of the installed executables or libraries, we will need to add them to our path and library paths. colcon will have generated bash/bat files in the install directory to help set up the environment.
+These files will add all of the required elements to our path and library paths as well as provide any bash or shell commands exported by packages.

+Colcon supports multiple build types.
+The recommended build types are ament_cmake and ament_python. ament_cmake is a build system package used for building packages written in C++ and using the CMake build system. ament_python is a build system package used for building Python packages in the ROS 2 ecosystem.
+In python packages, setup.py is the primary entry point for building.

 ### RQT and ROS2 tools